byJeevan/Swift_Playgrounds/Swift Notes/Language Keywords-Basics.md

 - unowned comes in two flavours - unowned(safe) and unowned(unsafe).
 It's equivalent to assign and unsafe_unretained from Objective-C
 - unowned - When a references object is deallocated(is nil), the unowned does not become a nil because ARC does not set it.
 That is why unowned reference is non-optional

-### Const vs Let
-- Difference b/w const and let is `const` evaluated at compile time and `let` evaluated at run time.

 ### Computed properties
 - Are functions *masquerading* as properties.